WLAN-Pi/developers/CONTRIBUTING.md

 ### PR best practices

-- Keep changes focused and reviewable
+- Aim to keep changes focused and reviewable
-- Respond to review feedback promptly
+- Respond to review feedback
 - Ensure CI checks pass before requesting review
-- Link to related issues
+- Create and link to related issues for history and context

 ### PR Checklist

 Before submitting your PR:

 - [ ] **Keep your PR small** - Easier to review and merge.
-Your PR should only do one thing.
+In general, your PR should only do one thing.
 - [ ] **Use descriptive titles** - Start with `feat:`, `fix:`, `docs:`, `refactor:`, `test:`, or `chore:`.
 Follow with a summary in present tense.
   - Example: `fix: address profiler crash on Rx of certain (re)assoc frames`
-- [ ] **Test your changes** - Describe how to test and validate your contribution
+- [ ] **Test your changes** - Describe how you tested or how to test and validate your contribution
 - [ ] **Update documentation** - Include any necessary documentation updates (README, man pages, usage guides)

 ### Breaking changes